ResourcesBlog

 What Producers Need to Know Right Now

-This guide breaks down what source reduction means in California, what's required of your company, what you need to do right now, and how rePurpose can help, even while the regulations are still being finalized.
+This guide breaks down what source reduction means in California, what's required of your company, what you need to do right now, and how rePurpose can help leading up to August 1.

 What Is Source Reduction Under California's EPR Law?

 Source reduction is the requirement to reduce plastic at the source, before it ever becomes waste.
-Under California's EPR law (SB 54), producers are required not just to fund recycling infrastructure, but to actively reduce the amount of plastic packaging they put into the market in the first place by 25% by 2032 collectively as a producer community.
+Under California's EPR law (SB 54), producers are required not just to fund recycling infrastructure (via EPR fees), but to actively reduce the amount of plastic packaging they put into the market in the first place by 25% by 2032 collectively as a producer community.

 This is a fundamentally different ask from traditional EPR.
 It requires producers to change their packaging, not just pay into a system.
 And critically, it introduces binding targets, formal plans, and annual reporting obligations that apply to every covered producer.